When Angkor Wat Was Built

 Beyond the Reign: A Multi-Decadal Construction Project

 While Suryavarman II is widely credited as the driving force behind Angkor Wat's construction, it's crucial to understand that building a structure of such immense scale wasn't a swift endeavor.
 The construction likely spanned several decades, possibly even exceeding Suryavarman II's lifetime.
-The sheer volume of materials – stone blocks, intricate carvings, and elaborate decorations – necessitates a significant period of work involving a massive workforce.
+The sheer volume of materials – stone blocks, detailed carvings, and elaborate decorations – necessitates a significant period of work involving a massive workforce.

 Archaeological investigations have uncovered evidence of phased construction.
 Different sections of the temple complex show variations in building techniques and stylistic elements, suggesting a gradual expansion and refinement over time.
-This staggered construction process is typical of monumental projects of this scale, and it makes determining a single "completion date" problematic.
+And this staggered construction process is typical of monumental projects of this scale, and it makes determining a single "completion date" problematic.
 The project was likely a continuous process of building, expansion, modification, and embellishment throughout several decades.

 The Role of Religious Devotion and Political Power